Check out this: Gaotu Techedu Inc. (GOTU) could be on the verge of a big rally

-Gaotu Techedu Inc. (NYSE: GOTU) is -20.10% lower on its value in year-to-date trading and has touched a low of $1.15 and a high of $4.58 in the current 52-week trading range.
+Gaotu Techedu Inc. (NYSE: GOTU) is -23.71% lower on its value in year-to-date trading and has touched a low of $1.15 and a high of $4.58 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The GOTU stock was last observed hovering at around $1.59 in the last trading session, with the day’s loss setting it -0.04% off its average median price target of $13.33 for the next 12 months.
-It is also 88.37% off the consensus price target high of $13.33 offered by 1 analysts, but current levels are 88.37% higher than the price target low of $13.33 for the same period.
+The GOTU stock was last observed hovering at around $1.45 in the last trading session, with the day’s gains setting it 0.03% off its average median price target of $13.33 for the next 12 months.
+It is also 88.9% off the consensus price target high of $13.33 offered by 1 analysts, but current levels are 88.9% higher than the price target low of $13.33 for the same period.

 Sponsored

-The stock witnessed a -16.67% gain in the last 1 month and extending the period to 3 months gives it a 14.81%, and is 1.97% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.67% over the week and 6.37% over the month.
+The stock witnessed a -20.43% gain in the last 1 month and extending the period to 3 months gives it a 12.98%, and is -4.52% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.65% over the week and 6.57% over the month.

 Gaotu Techedu Inc. (GOTU) Analyst Forecasts